 I then proceeded to mess up 2 attempts to ink this drawing due to the fairly light nature of my penciled drawing.
 I usually tape a piece of watercolor paper over top of my final penciled drawing and using a light table I trace my penciled lines onto the watercolor paper in ink, being careful to keep the lines pretty fine so that they don’t overpower the colors when I add them.
 In this case, I couldn’t see the mouse’s expression very clearly though the watercolor paper, so I messed up on his face twice.
 The first time, I finished inking the rest of the image after I had messed up so that I’d have something to practice on when it came time to add colors.
 On my third inking attempt I darkened the scanned lines in Photoshop and printed them out, making it easier to see his face through the watercolor paper.
 Here are those ink lines:

 I was glad I had a version of this drawing to practice coloring because I messed up the colors the first time around, and I was able to solve those problems before coloring my good inked lines.
 There are few things more frustrating to me as an artist than messing up a nicely inked image and having to ink a new version all over again.
+Later on, I decided that I didn’t like the upper whiskers, and erased them in Photoshop.
 Well, that’s the story of this adventuring mouse.
 Thanks for reading!